gecko0307/dmech/README.md

 dmech
 =====
 dmech stands for "D mechanics": it is a real-time 3D physics engine written in D language, capable of simulating rigid body dynamics.
-It is more suitable for computer games than scientific simulations: the goal is to convince a player, rather than giving accurate results.
+It is more suitable for computer games than scientific simulations: the goal is to convince a player, rather than giving accurate results. dmech is GC-free and fully platform-independent, it can be used with any API or graphics engine.
 Currently dmech is in early stages of development and not considered for production use.

 Screenshots
 -----------